BlackCockder/IBEX_Mapper/README.md

 Creates a valid configuration from partial information.

 **Parameters:**
 - `config` (dict): Partial configuration dictionary with valid keys and values.
+It is always type-checked.

 **Returns:**
-- dict: Complete configuration dictionary with default values for missing keys.
+- dict: Complete configuration dictionary with default values for missing keys (as intended).

-### Point Management Functions
+### Point Related Functions

 #### `addPoint(point_name, coordinates, color="g", show_text=True, point_type="o")`
 Adds a point to the map.
+Is type-checked by default.

 **Parameters:**
 - `point_name` (str): Name of the point.